bormaxi8080/starred/README.md

 - [erev0s/VAmPI](https://github.com/erev0s/VAmPI) - Vulnerable REST API with OWASP top 10 vulnerabilities for security testing
 - [opengeos/leafmap](https://github.com/opengeos/leafmap) - A Python package for interactive mapping and geospatial analysis with minimal coding in a Jupyter environment
 - [sgxgsx/ViberOSINT](https://github.com/sgxgsx/ViberOSINT) - Viber Osint helper tool to save your time through automation and help you find registered users.
-- [anmolksachan/ThreatTracer](https://github.com/anmolksachan/ThreatTracer) - ThreatTracer - A python Script to identify CVE by name & version by @FR13ND0x7F
+- [anmolksachan/ThreatTracer](https://github.com/anmolksachan/ThreatTracer) - ThreatTracer - A python Script to identify CVE by name & version and more by @FR13ND0x7F
 - [Beercow/OneDriveExplorer](https://github.com/Beercow/OneDriveExplorer) - OneDriveExplorer is a command line and GUI based application for reconstructing the folder structure of OneDrive from the &lt;UserCid&gt;.dat and &lt;UserCid&gt;.dat.previous file.
 - [t3l3machus/BabelStrike](https://github.com/t3l3machus/BabelStrike) - The purpose of this tool is: 1. to transliterate and generate possible usernames out of a full names list that may include names written in multiple (non-English) languages, common problem occurring f
 - [websecnl/MagicByteSelector](https://github.com/websecnl/MagicByteSelector) - Burp Suite Extension for inserting a magic byte into responder's request